-A Day in the life of a during the Divemaster internship with Coconut Tree Divers, Roatan, Honduras
+A day in the life of a Divemaster intern, with Coconut Tree Divers, Roatan, Honduras

 What will i do day to day?